allebone/help.omni.af.mil/docs/PEX/Displays.md

 Use this section to see detailed information PEX has about you.
 Once you have a favorite section, use the pin at upper-right to make it the default view.

-**Warnings**.
+**Warnings**
 Displays overdue Continuation Training tasks and unsigned read file items.
 Read file items display with red or yellow indicators.
 Red is for No-Go and yellow for Non-No-Go.
 You can sign off the items by clicking on the indicator, which brings up the Sign Off dialog.
 Select the item and click the View Link.
 If there is an attachment, click the link associated with the attached file to view it.

 After review, click the Sign Off button.

-**Certifications**.
+**Certifications**
 Displays your Letter of X certifications.

-**Continuation Training**.
+**Continuation Training**
 Displays all your training tasks.
 The tasks are color-coded based on Due Dates:

 _White_ – Not a currency task, no Due Date
 _Green_ – Current
-_Yellow_ – Current, Long Warning, defaulted to 60 days out _Pink_ – Current, Short Warning, defaulted to 30 days out _Red_ – Overdue
+_Yellow_ – Current, Long Warning, defaulted to 60 days out
+_Pink_ – Current, Short Warning, defaulted to 30 days out
+_Red_ – Overdue

 What looks like a color-code legend at the bottom, are actual y buttons you can click to filter the list.

-**Qualification Training**.
+**Qualification Training**
 These are courses in which you are enrolled.

 * _View your Progress Report_ - Above the Blocks of Instructions Requiring Student Review grid, select the course, then click the View button.

 * _Sign off a Block of Instruction_ - In the Blocks of Instructions Requiring Student Review grid, select the Sign Off link.
 The status will change to Reviewed.
-Refreshing this page wil make the BOIs go away.
+Refreshing this page will make the BOIs go away.
 An empty list indicates there are no BOIs to review.

 * _View your Training Folder_ - Click View My Training Folder.
 From the folder, you can sign off 623 tasks, make 623a entries, and sign off MFRs.

-**Stan/Eval**.
+**Stan/Eval**
 Displays your Open Evaluations, Failed Evaluations, Periodic Incomplete Requisites, and Non-Periodic Incomplete Requisites.

-**Bids & Availability**.
+**Bids & Availability**
 Designed for part-time personnel \(ANG and AFRC\).
-This section al ows you to enter your availability and to bid on sorties and commitments.
+This section allows you to enter your availability and to bid on sorties and commitments.

 * _Enter Availability_ - First a quick explanation.
 In PEX, Availability is not entering appointments and such.
 Those are considered commitments.
 Availability are the times you, as a part-timer, are available to be scheduled for duties.
 To enter your Availability, click the Manage Availability hyperlink.
 This opens a calendar to input your availability.
 To enter your available dates and times, simply click on the day, which brings up a second dialog where you can check the box for the periods you are available and set the status to Hard or Soft.
 The definition of Hard and Soft is up to your unit.

 * _Enter Bids_ - Refer to the help topic at Scheduling> Bids & Availability.

-**FCIF \(Read File Items\)**.
+**FCIF \(Read File Items\)**
 Displays all your assigned read file items.
 To sign off an item, click on the indicator, which brings up the Sign Off dialog.
 Select the item and click the View Link.
 If there is an attachment, click the link associated with the attached file to view it.
 After review, click the Sign Off button.

-**Folders**.
+**Folders**
 Displays Training and Stan Eval Folders of personnel you supervise and the personnel they supervise.
 You can also email them their To-Do list from here.

 The Notification feature includes three Qualification Training notifications; BOI Gradesheets requiring student review, Task List Tasks requiring signature, and 623a Entries requiring signature.
 Also included are links to the source document and signature function.